Bleach is a common name that refers to the solution of 2.5 percent sodium hypochlorite in water. It is called liquid or chlorine bleach.

 - Convenience – Chlorine is hander to mix compared to bleach.
 You only need to measure the amount of bleach to add and then pour it inside.

 Bleach does freeze if left outside during the cold months for a long time.
-It does the same work as chlorine, but you would required more since it is less concentrated.
+It does the same work as chlorine, but you would require more since it is less concentrated.